NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 in the climatology and time-series computations.
 The ocean (micom) and its biogeochemistry (hamocc) have been developed in-house. diag_run has two modes:

-- (i) an “active-mode”, for which diag_run runs the diagnostic scripts
+-  an “active-mode”, for which diag_run runs the diagnostic scripts
-- (ii) a “passive-mode”, for which diag_run only configures the scripts.
+-  a “passive-mode”, for which diag_run only configures the scripts.

 In the passive-mode the
 diagnostic scripts have to be run manually by the user.
 By default, diag_run is always in the active-mode,